mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

  **Ansible** is a provioner tool that automatically configure VMs or containers. **Ansible** make it easy to configure potentially thousands of identical machines all at once.

-**Instructions for launching a new VM from the Azure portal that can only be accessed using a new SSH key from ansible  running inside your jump box.**
+**Instructions for launching a new VM from the Azure portal that can only be accessed using a SSH key from ansible running inside the jump box.**

 1. Connect to your Ansible container.
 Once you're connected, create a new SSH key and copy the public key.
 2. Run __sudo docker container list -a__ to find your image.